Never Again means Never Forget.

 Other ways you can commemorate International Holocaust Remembrance Day

-- Visit a local Holocaust memorial or museum virtually
+• Visit a local Holocaust memorial or museum (in-person or virtually)